Posterior Concentration for Gaussian Process Priors under Rescaled and Hierarchical Mat\'ern and Confluent Hypergeometric Covariance Functions: Preliminaries on Posterior Contraction under Gaussian Process Priors

 The final rate $\varepsilon_n$ can be obtained by solving the two inequalities in (\ref{two parts}) simultaneously and taking the maximum of the two solutions.

 Some further insight into these inequalities can be obtained as follows.
 The first inequality in (\ref{two parts}) deals with the small ball probability at 0, i.e., the prior mass around zero.
 It depends only on the prior, but not on the true parameter $w_0$.
 Priors that put more mass near 0 tend to give quick rates $\varepsilon_n$, yielding a strong shrinkage effect towards zero for all functions.
 The second inequality measures how well $w_0$ can be approximated by elements in the RKHS of the prior, the ideal case being that $w_0$ is contained in the RKHS.
 If we take $h=w_0$, then the infimum is bounded by $\left\|w_0\right\|_{\mathbb{H}}^2$, showing that $\varepsilon_n$ must not be smaller than the \emph{parametric rate} $n^{-1/2}$.
 In sum, to obtain quick rate $\varepsilon_n$, the prior should put sufficient mass around 0, and the true parameter $w_0$ should be in the RKHS, or needs to be well approximated by elements in the RKHS (since the RKHS can be a very small space, assuming $w_0$ belongs to it may be too strong an assumption).
 Whether a balance could be struck between these two disparate goals in \eqref{two parts} determines the posterior concentration properties.
-Moreover, it can also be shown \citep{van2008reproducing} that up to constants, $\varphi_{w_0}(\varepsilon)$ equals $-\log\Pi(w:\|w-w_0\|<\varepsilon)$, where $\Pi$ denotes the prior distribution derived from Gaussian process $W$, i.e., for Gaussian priors, the rate of contraction of the true function is completely determined by the prior mass around the truth.
+Moreover, it can also be shown \citep{van2008reproducing} that up to constants, $\varphi_{w_0}(\varepsilon)$ equals $-\log P(\|W-w_0\|<\varepsilon)$, so the rate of contraction of the true function is completely determined by the prior mass around the truth.